 The U.S. corporate tax system, largely shaped by the Tax Cuts and Jobs Act of 2017, and enhanced by provisions of the Inflation Reduction Act, provides a globally competitive tax rate that encourages companies to invest in America and benefits U.S. workers, families, and communities.
 Policymakers at all levels should maintain and build upon this successful tax system to encourage investment in American businesses.
+Specifically, Congress should preserve the 21% corporate tax rate to incentivize economic growth and provide the needed stability for businesses to invest in the United States.

 Other Policy Agendas